 If you still have some hair dye on your clothes, take a dull knife or a spoon and remove the excess from the garment.
 Don’t use paper towels, as they can disintegrate easily and can get between the fibres.

-To remove hair dye stains, fill the sink with warm water and create a soaking solution by adding a powerful laundry detergent like Ariel Complete Washing Powder or Ariel Original Washing Liquid.
+To remove hair dye stains, fill the sink with warm water and create a soaking solution by adding a powerful laundry detergent like Ariel Complete Washing Powder or Ariel Matic Washing Liquid.
 Leave the garment to soak in the solution for 1 hour.
 If it keeps coming to the top, place some towels on it to keep it fully submerged.

 Without rinsing off the washing detergent, place the garment into the washer with other similar items.
 Leaving the washing liquid used for soaking in the garment will give your wash that extra boost of cleaning power for the hair dye stain removal process.